A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Evaluation

 As shown in~\autoref{lst:blcCase1}, \chaosmachine identifies this try-catch block as a resilient one.
 As the method name suggests, the method is used for obtaining the sub-division of a country.
 The method is executed $3$ times in observation mode and $2$ times in exploration mode.
 When the perturbation injector is activated, the query result is always ``null''.
 The reason why the response content stays the same is that in observation mode, the user's country information does not contain sub-divisions.
 Thus, no matter if there is an exception, the query result remains ``null''.
 However, this try-catch block may impact the system's output if a specific user has sub-division information.

 This phenomenon exposes another limitation of \chaosmachine.
 Since it uses production traffic to evaluate the resilience of try-catch blocks, the traffic might not be sufficient to give definitive conclusions.
 For some try-catch blocks that are currently classified as resilient, different traffic may be able to falsify the hypotheses.
-The accuracy of the report of \chaosmachine can be optimized by inputing more varied production traffic and analyzing output using more detailed domain-specific knowledge.
+The accuracy of the report of \chaosmachine can be optimized by using more varied production traffic.